HeimdallMidgard/ESP-32-BLE-Scanner/README.md

 8. Click Upload Filesystem Image
 9. Click Upload and Monitor
 10. Check Serial Connections for errors

+## Set it up
-11. The ESP32 should start its own AP - look for a Wifi named "ESP32-BLE-Scanner"
+1. The ESP32 should start its own AP - look for a Wifi named "ESP32-BLE-Scanner" / If you changed settings.json you can jump to 5.
-12. Connect to the Wifi (it should not have a password)
+2. Connect to the Wifi (it should not have a password)
-13. Go to settings and change your Wifi and MQTT settings
+3. Go to http://192.168.4.1 Setup and change your Wifi and MQTT settings
-14. Wait for the ESP32 to restart and check for the IP adress with an scan tool or check the serial connection for the device ip
+4. Wait for the ESP32 to restart and check for the IP adress with an scan tool or check the serial connection for the device ip
-15. Connect to the Scanner and fill your Bluetooth details untder devices.
+5. Connect to the Scanner and fill your Bluetooth details under devices.
 (Tip: You can find and change your own BL adress in the HA App under Settings - Sensors - BLE Transmitter - Activate - Copy and paste the UUID into the device adress